Getting Your Commercial Invoice Right for International Shipping

 3. Country of Origin – this is where the products or components are manufactured.
 It’s important to trace the provenance of each part of the product if they come from different places.

-4. HTS Code (Harmonized System or Harmonized Tariff Schedule) – this is an international standard system of names and numbers for classifying traded products.
+4. HS Code (Harmonized System) or HTS Code (Harmonized Tariff Schedule) – this is an international standard system of names and numbers for classifying traded products.
 All products can be classified in the existing HTS utilizing the General Rules of Interpretation.

 5. ECCN (Export Control Classification Number) – this is a crucial item description that determines whether an export license is needed or not, items that require an ECCN are goods can only be legally sold overseas by licensed exporters.